Seattle Vaccine Trials Unit

 We are enrolling for a number of HIV vaccine studies that are being coordinated by the Fred Hutch HIV Vaccine Trials Network.
 The products used in all our trials are NOT produced from live HIV or from HIV-infected human cells.
 These study vaccines cannot cause HIV infection.
 We are looking for:

-Mucosal Studies are in progress to gain an understanding of how the mucosal immune system works and how women get infected with HIV through sex.
-We are looking at the inner lining, or mucous membrane, of female anatomy.
-This knowledge will enable us to develop better ways to prevent HIV infection in women.
+Mucosal Studies are in progress to gain an understanding of how the mucosal immune system works and people get infected with HIV through sex.
+We are looking at the inner lining, or mucous membrane, of people's anatomy.
+This knowledge will enable us to develop better ways to prevent HIV infection.
 We are looking for:

 Rhinoviruses are responsible for causing up to 50 percent of the common colds.
 We hope that this study may provide information to help with understanding why some people get sick more than others from Rhinovirus.
 The study will compare the body’s immune system response to the common cold (Rhinovirus) in people who feel like they rarely have cold symptoms vs. those that have symptoms more often.
 We hope to better understand which responses may be necessary for a vaccine to be successful against the common cold.
 There will be compensation per visit once enrolled in the study.
 We are looking for: